 The hat clip is made from the strongest zinc alloy materials and the powerful clip is guaranteed to stay attached to any hat.

-Best of all, the ball markers attach magnetically to either side of the hat clip, so you will always know just where your markers are at all times.
+Best of all, these best golf ball markers attach magnetically to either side of the hat clip, so you will always know just where your markers are at all times.

 Best Coin Golf Ball Marker